rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 ## Chapter 1 the vim way

-Vim is optimized for repetition.
+Vim is optimized for repetition

 ### tip 1    meet the dot command

-the dot command lets us repeat the last change
+The dot command lets us repeat the last change

 ### tip 2    don’t repeat yourself

-vim provides a dedicated command that combines two steps into one. y asi con otros ejemplos two for the price of one we could say that the a command compounds two actions ($a) into a single keystroke.
+Vim provides dedicated commands that combines two steps into one. `A` command compounds two actions `$a` into a single keystroke

 ## tip 3    take one step back, then three forward

-the s command compounds two steps into one: it deletes the character under the cursor and then enters insert mode. having deleted the + sign, we then type ␣+␣ and leave insert mode. one step back and then three steps forward. instead of fighting vim’s modal input model, we’re working with it,
+The `s` command compounds two steps into one: it deletes the character under the cursor and then enters insert mode

 ### tip 4    act, repeat, reverse

-optimal editing strategy by making both the motion and the change repeatable. con & podemos repetir lo camios hachos por el comando de sustitucion :s/pattern/.../ perform substitution        :s/target/replacement      & for example, @: can be used to repeat any ex command for example, @: can be used to repeat any ex command (as discussed in tip 31). or we can repeat the last :substitute command (which itself happens to be an ex command as well) by pressing &
+The optimal editing strategy is making both the motion and the change repeatable.

+For example, `@:` can be used to repeat any ex command.
+Or we can repeat the last `:substitute` command (which itself happens to be an ex command as well) by pressing &

 ### tip 5    find and replace by hand